 It was during this Seder that Jesus gave the bread and wine a new meaning for his followers.
 He took the matzah, the bread of affliction that recalls the haste of the Exodus, and said: “Take and eat; this is my body” (Matthew 26:26).
 He took the cup of wine, one of the four cups of the Seder, and said: “Drink from it, all of you.
 This is my blood of the covenant, which is poured out for many for the forgiveness of sins” (Matthew 26:27-28).
 For Christians, these words transformed a Jewish Passover meal into the Eucharist, the central act of Christian worship.
 For understanding the Last Supper, knowing what a Passover Seder is, and that Jews still celebrate it today exactly as they did in that room, is essential.

 During the meal, Jesus made two devastating predictions.
 First, he told his disciples that one of them would betray him.
 “Surely you don’t mean me, Rabbi?” asked Judas.
 Jesus answered: “You have said so” (Matthew 26:25).
 Then, as they left for the Mount of Olives, Peter declared that he would never abandon Jesus, even if all the others did.
 Jesus replied: “Truly I tell you, this very night, before the rooster crows, you will disown me three times” (Matthew 26:34).
 Peter protested: “Even if I have to die with you, I will never disown you.”
-Hours later, in the courtyard of the High Priest at Gallicantu, Peter denied knowing Jesus exactly three times, and the rooster crowed.
+Hours later, in the courtyard of the High Priest at Gallicantu, tradition holds that Peter denied knowing Jesus exactly three times, and the rooster crowed.

 The simplicity of the space is its power.
 There is no altar, no paintings, no elaborate decoration.
 Just stone walls, arched windows, and the weight of what happened here.
 The emptiness forces visitors to fill the room with their own imagination, and for many, the result is more powerful than any artwork could be.